act-org/dls/README.md

 Be sure to replace `vX.X.X` with the
-[specific tag](https://bitbucket.org/actet/act-dls/commits/) of the DLS that you would like to install (e.g. `v1.4.0`).
-Then install the DLS into your project by running:
+[specific tag](https://bitbucket.org/actet/act-dls/commits/) of the DLS that you would like to install (e.g. `v2.0.0`).
+Then install these packages into your project by running:

 ```shell